Cuest-IO/ops/README.md

 **ACM Certificate**
 An ACM certificate is created to secure the custom domain names used for each deployment environment.
-For every certificate, we need to create records in Route 53 manually (In AWS console)

 **Cognito Setup**
 Cognito is used to manage user authentication for the CUEST project.